AmyJDavis/NRMP_Historic_Data_Checker/README.md

 ## Step by Step to Launch App From R

-### Step 1: Download R and RStudio (if both are already installed proceed to Step 2)
+### Step 1: You need to have R and RStudio on your computer, if you down't yet then download R and RStudio (if both are already installed proceed to Step 2)

 - Submit an IT ticket requesting to have R and R Studio (latest versions) installed.
 R can be installed without administrative privileges as long as it is saved under My Documents and not Programs.